TomasHubelbauer/sw-different-folder-or-domain/README.md

 This is a demo repository for the [Service Worker JavaScript to TypeScript Transpiler script](https://github.com/TomasHubelbauer/sw-js-to-ts-transpiler).

 To run locally use `npx serve .` (`file://` protocol is insecure and service workers require `localhost` or HTTPS).

-## To-Do

-Find out why the JSX/TSX compilation is not working.